LLMs Meet Isolation Kernel: Lightweight, Learning-free Binary Embeddings for Fast Retrieval: Experiments

 In this section, we compare the {\modelname} method with the learning-free vector compression techniques, under \textbf{same code-length} scenario in the ANN search setting.
 Specifically, we study different code length constraints of \{1024, 512, 256, 128\} bytes.
 For a fixed code length, we plot QPS against the retrieval effectiveness measure (nDCG@10) for varying ANN search parameters.
 We compare our methods, IVF / HNSW (IKE), with several baselines: IVF / HNSW (rpLSH)~\cite{rpLSH}, IVF (PQfs)~\cite{PQfs}, and ScaNN~\cite{scann}.
 Detailed descriptions of these methods are provided in Appendix \ref{app:exp:learn_free:methods}.
 Note that the embedding length in {\modelname} is determined by parameters $t$ and $\psi$.
 Under a fixed code length, we find that smaller $\psi$ and larger $t$ yield better retrieval performance.
 Thus, we set $\psi$=2 in this experiment.

 Figure \ref{fig:compression_ann_res} illustrates QPS vs NDCG@10 curves for all methods on the HotpotQA (LLM2Vec) dataset, with the code lengths used indicated above each plot.
 Points closer to the upper right corner represent better overall performance.
 Our HNSW ({\modelname}) method achieves the best balance between efficiency and effectiveness across all datasets.
-In terms of search efficiency, it achieves up to 10\(\times\) higher throughput than other learning-free compression methods in ANN setting, while maintaining comparable retrieval accuracy.
+In terms of search efficiency, it achieves from 2.9\(\times\) to 10\(\times\) higher throughput than other learning-free compression methods in an ANN setting, while maintaining comparable retrieval accuracy.
 For instance, on the HotpotQA (LLM2Vec) dataset with a fixed code length of 512 bytes, when achieving approximately nDCG@10 of 60\%, the IVF (PQfs) method attains around \(2.3\times10^4\) QPS, whereas the HNSW ({\modelname}) method achieves around \(6.7\times10^4\) QPS, representing a 2.9 times improvement in efficiency.
+Similarly, when the code length is extended to 1024 bytes to reach 70\% nDCG@10, HNSW ({\modelname}) attains $1.2 \times 10^4$ QPS, representing a 10\(\times\) efficiency improvement over IVF (rpLSH), which yields only $1.1 \times 10^3$ QPS.
 Additional results are provided in Appendix \ref{app:exp:learn_free:more_exp_res}.